ramtinJ95/Mywiki/Principles of Building AI Agents 2nd edition.md

   * What is the list of all tools that you will need?
   * what will each of them do?

 * Memory management is important.
-Working memory stores relevant persistent long term characteristics of users.
+Working memory stores relevant persistent long-term characteristics of users.
 Hierarchical memory is essentially about using recent messages along with relevant long-term memories.
 In practice this can look like the agent having access to the immediate context + using a tool to RAG longer memory relevant info based on user query.
   * Tool call Filter is a tool to remove tool calls from memory sent to the llm. this usually improves performance.